-Periodic benchmarking against the market rate for the Chief Executive will continue to take place and changes such as job evaluation outcomes may impact on the median payment levels; both of these may affect the pay multiple.
+Periodic benchmarking against the market rate for the Chief Executive will continue to take place and changes such as job evaluation outcomes or outsourcing of functions may impact on the median payment levels; both of these may affect the pay multiple.
 However the multiple will be reviewed annually by means of this document to ensure it remains acceptable.